Immigration policy of the United States: Visa policy

 Historically, laws such as the War Brides Act of 1945 was passed at the end of World War II and the American Homecoming Act of 1988 have been passed to allow immediate relatives of American service-members to immigrate to the United States following a major war.
 In 2013, the parole in place program was established to provide temporary residency for the immediate relatives of active duty military personnel while they applied for lawful permanent residency.
 Children of military personnel born overseas are automatically granted American citizenship if their parents are American citizens.
 These children are processed through Conciliary Reports of Birth Abroad.

 There are various nonimmigrant visa categories to seek entry into the United States for short periods of time and specific purposes.
 There are several requirements in order for someone to obtain a visa (e.g. visa fee, acceptable photograph, DS-160 visa application, required documents, visa interview appointment).
 The four main types of visas are tourist, immigration, student, or work.
 To obtain a tourist visa one needs to get visitor visa (B-12) unless one qualifies for the Visa Waiver Program.
 International education is supported by the United States and welcomes foreign students and exchange visitors.
-To obtain a student visa, students need to admitted into their chosen schools or program sponsors.
+To obtain a student visa, students need to be admitted into their chosen schools or program sponsors.
 A business visa requires a visitor visa (B-1) unless they qualify for the Visa Waiver Program.
 Temporary workers must qualify for an available visa category based on their employment purpose.
 Immigrants who want a permanent residency are granted a green card (immigrant visa), which allows for someone to work legally, travel abroad and return, bring children and spouse, and become eligible for citizenship.
 About one million green cards are granted annually.
 In 2019, 13.7% of foreign-born residents populated the United States.